rourei/.dotfiles/keyboards/Keyboards.md

 This directory contains all relevant files as well as additional information for my mechanical keyboards.

+## General Hints

+- On OS side, install the [EurKEY](https://eurkey.steffen.bruentjen.eu/start.html) layout which provides more reasonable access to special characters (esp.
+Umlaute) while being based on the ANSI layout
+  - available for Windows and MacOS via download, shipped with various Linux distros by default

 ## NuPhy Air75 V2

 ### Files